Emmanuelasika/SoraWatermarkCleaner/README.md

 ## 1. Method

-The SoraWatermarkCleaner(we call it `SoraWm` later) is composed of two parsts:
+The SoraWatermarkCleaner(we call it `SoraWm` later) is composed of two parts:

 - SoraWaterMarkDetector: We trained a yolov11s version to detect the sora watermark.
 (Thank you yolo!)